slarmoo/.github/profile/simon/simonReact/simonReact.md

 }
 ```

 You should be able to view the results of these changes by running `npm run dev` from the console and pressing the `o` key to open it in the browser.
-The result won't be very exciting, but this successfully demonstrates the first step towards moving to React.
+The result won't be very exciting, but this successfully demonstrates the first visible step towards moving to React.
 When you reach this point with your startup make sure that you commit your changes.

 ![First React component](firstReactComponent.png)